 Being the parent of a teen driver is stressful and expensive.
 Getting their own policy to teach them independence may be tempting, but adding your teen to your auto insurance policy is a great way to save money.

 Make sure you are leading by example.
-In other words, please don’t text and drive and then tell them it’s unsafe for them to do the same thing.
-Provide exemplary driving behavior, assure that your children are following GDL laws and shop for car insurance at each renewal to ensure you’re getting the best deal.
+In other words, don’t text and drive and then tell your teen that it’s unsafe for them to do the same thing.
+Provide exemplary driving behavior, assure that your children follow GDL laws, and shop for car insurance at each renewal to ensure you get the best deal.

 These things will ensure your teen understands how to drive safely and result in you paying the least amount possible for their car insurance.